 Westminster taking wrecking ball to idea UK is voluntary partnership – Sturgeon

-On Tuesday the First Minister will outline her plans for holding a second independence referendum.
+On Tuesday, the First Minister will outline her plans to hold a second independence referendum.

-Scotland’s First Minister said that a Conservative Government is seeking to deny the “democratic right” of people in Scotland to choose their own future.
+Scotland’s First Minister said the Conservative Government is trying to deny the “democratic right” of people in Scotland to choose their future.

-On Tuesday Ms Sturgeon will outline her plans for holding a second referendum on Scotland’s future in the UK to the Scottish Parliament.
+On Tuesday, Ms Sturgeon will outline her plans to hold a second referendum on Scotland’s future in the UK to the Scottish Parliament.

-The First Minister has said she intends the vote to be held in October 2023, however, there are significant barriers in the way as the Westminster Government is unlikely to approve the plans.
+The First Minister said she intends the vote to be held in October 2023, though there are significant barriers in the way, with the Westminster Government unlikely to approve the plans.

 Ms Sturgeon said: “Westminster is taking a wrecking ball to the idea of the United Kingdom as a voluntary partnership of nations.